uriunger/devops-nextsteps/README.md

 # Adding EC2/RDS components
 1. setup aws account access from local machine using aws cli tool
-2. create terraform plans to provision an EC2 instance and an RDS instance (under dir terraform)
+2. create terraform plans to provision an EC2 instance (under dir terraform)
-3.
+3. create key pair and commit locally (very bad idea in reality but this is a demo), and use that key when provisioning the ec2 insatnce
+4.